Heavy-Division/docs/docs/B78XH/support/reported-issues.md

     -  The root cause of this is under investigation.

     !!!
 Possible Solution or Workaround
-        - Whilst we work on finding a solution, if this occurs, restart the flight before continuing.
+        - Push forward on the yoke until the AT reconnects.

 !!! warning Issue: Toolbar Pushback Addon Issues